Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 ### **Using The Euler Method To Solve The Transcendental Equation Numerically**

 The first step to solving a differential equation using numerical methods is to convert the differential equation into a difference equation.
-A difference equation is an equation that relates values of a function to previous values of the function.
+A difference equation is an equation that relates the values of a function to the previous values of the function.

-The simplest difference equation is a first-order difference equation, which can be represented by the following initial value problem:
+The most straightforward difference equation is a first-order difference equation, which the following initial value problem can represent:

 ```
 dy/dt = f(t, y)